gfcwfzkm/PIF-Image-Format/README.md

 ( Required: .NET Framework or Mono )
 ![Image of the Viewer](test_images/viewer_screenshot.png) A small image viewer for the PIF image format.
 It supports all color modes and shows various informations about the image.
 PIF Images can be exported back to Bitmap (.bmp) files.
+## C Library & Examples
+The library presented here is made to support the whole image format specifications as well as support any kind of display and storage medium.
+The library can be further optimized by cutting off features or formats that are not needed, as well as only using .PIF images with the format, that can be directly send to the display.
 ## Todo
 We still have some steps ahead of us before this project can be considered finished.
 Here a rough overview of the things that are already done or that are still missing.
  - [x] Image Converter